Caves on the Algarve in Portugal

 The streets and houses in the ancient Alfama have retained some of their old world charm, but the area feels cleaned up, and the atmosphere has changed over the ten years since we first visited Lisbon.

 In 2010 when we stayed for a week at an apartment in the Alfama, a rooster was tethered to a leash a few meters from our front door, salted cod hung in the windows of tiny grocery stores, and I never saw a souvenir shop.
-In 2019, the Alfama swarmed with tourists, the salted cod was a memory, and souvenir shops abounded.
+On our last visit post-COVID, the Alfama swarmed with tourists, the salted cod was a memory, and souvenir shops abounded.

 Rooster in the street in the old Alfama in Lisbon